USGS Information Quality Guidelines

 VI.
 Information Quality - USGS Peer Review Agenda

 In December 2004, the OMB issued the Final Information Quality Bulletin for Peer Review.
-The Bulletin, issued under the Information Quality Act and OMB’s general information quality authorities, establishes requirements regarding peer review of scientific information disseminated to the public by the Federal Government, which is defined by OMB as “influential scientific information” and “highly influential scientific assessments.”
-Visit the USGS Peer Review Agenda.
+The Bulletin, issued under the Information Quality Act and OMB’s general information quality authorities, establishes requirements regarding peer review of scientific information disseminated to the public by the Federal Government, including special peer review considerations for information the OMB defines as “influential scientific information” and “highly influential scientific assessments.”
+Visit the USGS Peer Review Agenda for USGS peer review planning documentation on the Bureau's influential information products.